 Maybes – tasks with both low Value and Efforts rates.
 These tasks neither require many efforts nor will bring you a lot of value.
 Think twice before you start to develop these tasks.

-For more detailed guidance of using Kanban board in Hygger, please visit our Help Center.
+For more detailed guidance of using Kanban board in Hygger, please read our articles on Hygger University.